ccb-hms/ontology-mapper/README.md

 `use_cache`&mdash;Use the cache for the ontology

 `term_type`&mdash;Specifies whether to map to ontology classes, properties or both.
-Possible values are `class, property, any`
+One of `class, property, any`

 `incl_unmapped`&mdash;Include unmapped terms in the output.
 If a term has been tagged 'Ignore' or has less than the `min_score`, it is included in the output data frame